jcftang/jcftang.github.com/content/about/index.md

 ## Profile

-Jimmy Tang is a senior high performance compute SRE at Voysis.
-He has worked as a Principal DevOps engineer at Logentries/Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
+Jimmy Tang is an engineer at Apple.
+He has worked as an SRE at Voysis,  Principal DevOps engineer at Logentries/Rapid7, Quantum Biosystems, Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
 He has also participated in the development and deployment of the infrastructure for the Irish African Partnership, 1641 Depositions,